close

 Here's what's in this section:

-Also included are listings of statewide spinal cord injury associations and community groups that promote empowerment, independence, and peer support.
-Other disability resources to help adopt a positive approach to daily living are also included.
+Furthermore, the listings include statewide spinal cord injury associations and community groups that promote empowerment, independence, and peer support.
+Additional disability resources are also provided to encourage a positive approach to daily living.

 Sibling Support Project